 It is located inside the rectum about one knuckle deep towards the direction of your bladder and stomach.

-The male G-spot is located just below the bladder, about 2 inches inside the rectum, which is about the length of your finger to your first knuckle (which is convenient).
+Located just below the bladder, roughly 2 inches inside the rectum, which is about the length of your finger to your first knuckle (how handy.)

 Because the prostate gland is internal, you can’t directly touch it, but you can stimulate it from either outside the body or through anal insertion.